Frando/dkv2-tools/dkv2-to-sepa/README.md

   ```
   pip install sepaxml toml
   ```
-* Copy the file [`config.example.py`](config.example.py) to `config.py`, open it in a text editor, and adjust all entries.
+* Copy the file [`config.example.toml`](config.example.toml) to `config.toml`, open it in a text editor, and adjust all entries.
 See the comment in the file for details.
 * Open a terminal and navigate to this folder.
 Then, run this command:
   ```
   ./dkv2-to-sepa.py path/to/Jahreszinsabrechnung-20XX.csv